spyoungtech/FreeSimpleGUI/docs/index.md

 - Notepad [Notepad in Python - PySimpleGUI](https://youtu.be/JQY641uynKo)
 - File Search Engine [File Search Engine | Project for Python Portfolio with GUI | PySimpleGUI](https://youtu.be/IWDC9vcBIFQ)

-# About The PySimpleGUI Documentation System
+# About The FreeSimpleGUI Documentation System

-This User's Manual (also the project's readme) is one ***vital*** part of the PySimpleGUI programming environment.
-The best place to read it is at http://www.PySimpleGUI.org
+This User's Manual (also the project's readme) is one ***vital*** part of the FreeSimpleGUI programming environment.
+The best place to read it is at http://www.FreeSimpleGUI.org

 If you are a professional or skilled in how to develop software, then you understand the role of documentation in the world of technology development.
 Use it, please.